 If you are a landowner interested in learning more about how to preserve your land, download a copy of the Manada Conservancy Preservation Packet.
 This packet contains information about land trusts and what they do, information about the process of placing a conservation easement, and a fact sheet about land protection options.

 Many landowners with a significant parcel of land would like to see it stay undeveloped, either for agriculture, wildlife habitat, historic or scenic value, or to enhance the quality of life in their community.
-Often, even though they don’t want to see their land developed, it happens anyway, either because some is sold to pay bills, or because the heirs can’t afford to pay the estate taxes.
+Often, even though they don’t want to see their land developed, it happens anyway, either because some is sold to pay bills or because the heirs can’t afford to pay the estate taxes.

 Public benefit does not mean public access.
-Conservation easements which protect farmland, habitat and stream buffers have public benefit even though they remain in private hands.
+Conservation easements which protect farmland, habitat, and stream buffers have public benefit even though they remain in private hands.

-The Summary of Land Preservation Options, below, is also included in the downloadable Preservation Packet.
+The Summary of Land Preservation Options (below) is also included in the downloadable Preservation Packet.

-We also belong to The Pennsylvania Land Trust Association, which seeks to protect Pennsylvania’s special places and landscapes for today and for generations to come.
-To increase the quality and pace of land conservation, PALTA helps conservation practitioners improve their effectiveness, builds public understanding, and advocates for better governmental policy.
-PALTA’s web site also contains information for landowners.
+We also belong to WeConservePA (formerly called the PA Land Trust Association), which seeks to protect Pennsylvania’s special places and landscapes for today and for generations to come.
+To increase the quality and pace of land conservation, WeConservePA helps conservation practitioners improve their effectiveness, builds public understanding, and advocates for better governmental policy.
+WeConservePA’s website also contains information for landowners.

 If you have questions, would like more information, and would like to speak to someone, please call our office at 717-566-4122.
 You may also write or email us.